-4.2 Credit risk analysis
+4.3 Credit risk analysis

-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
-The Company has policies in place to deal with creditworthy counterparties as a means of mitigating the risk of financial loss from defaults.
-The Company has no history of default clients.
-The Company continuously monitors defaults of customers and incorporates this information into its credit risk controls.
-The Company's policy is to deal only with creditworthy counterparties.
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Sub-fund.
+The Sub-fund has policies in place to deal with creditworthy counterparties as a means of mitigating the risk of financial loss from defaults.
+The Sub-fund has no history of default clients.
+The Sub-fund continuously monitors defaults of customers and incorporates this information into its credit risk controls.
+The Sub-fund's policy is to deal only with creditworthy counterparties.

-The Company's maximum exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised below:
+The Sub-fund's maximum exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised below: